-In the pooling system, IFCO Reusable Plastic Containers (RPCs) can be used hundreds of times.
+In the pooling system, IFCO Reusable Packaging Containers (RPCs) can be used hundreds of times.
 Yet a sticking point often remains: the wrong kind of label, or in the wrong placement.
 When you use approved labels and place them properly, they stay in place and are efficiently removed during our wash process – which benefits everyone.

 When using RPCs or single use packaging, labels are required to ensure fresh supply chain efficiency and product traceability.
 So the last thing anyone wants is for a freshly washed and sanitized RPC to arrive at the grower or the retailer with labels that have not been removed.